plant-humanities/sandbox/_posts/waterlily_rashi.md

 {% include embed/image.html id="img2" src="wc:Pink_Water_Lily_Karala_Boat_House.jpg" caption="Pink Water Lily Karala Boat House, Wikimedia Commons, public domain" aspect="4.68" %}

+# Water Lily (Source: Wikipedia)

+[_Nymphaea_](https://en.wikipedia.org/wiki/Nymphaeaceae) (/nɪmˈfiːə/) is a genus of hardy and tender aquatic plants in the family Nymphaeaceae.
+The genus has a cosmopolitan distribution.
+Many species are cultivated as ornamental plants, and many cultivars have been bred.
+Some taxa occur as introduced species where they are not native, and some are weeds.[^1] Plants of the genus are known commonly as water lilies, or [waterlilies](Q148650) in the United Kingdom.

-{% include embed/image-compare.html before="wc:Cleaned-Illustration_Nymphaea_alba.jpg" after="wc:Nymphaea_amazonum.jpg" class="right" %}
+{% include embed/image-compare.html before="wc:Cleaned-Illustration_Nymphaea_alba.jpg" after="wc:Nymphaea_amazonum.jpg" class="right" aspect="0.8" %}

 # Water Lily (Source: Wikipedia)